Symbol1/BlueWaters-RM64/process.md

 is the right one.
 That is, `[1;1]` ⊗ `RM(r, m)` ⊕ `[0;1]` ⊗ `RM(r-1, m)` = `RM(r, m+1)`.

-It is usually desired to focus on the *increments*:
+It is sometimes desired to focus on the *increments*:
 `rm(r, m)` ⊕ `RM(r-1, m)` = `RM(r, m)`

 ```text